WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 ## 1. Accessing CMIP7 data

 CMIP7 model output is available through a distributed data archive developed and operated by the Earth System Grid Federation (ESGF).
-The data are hosted on a collection of nodes located at centers across the world.
+The data are hosted on a collection of nodes located at centres across the world.

 ??? info "Understanding ESGF Nodes"